 Clock – £6

 If you’re anything like me, bringing everything but the kitchen sink to uni every September is a standard process.
-Ironically, however, I HATE clutter.
-So I knew that I just had to do myself a favour and invest in some handy storage items.
-Whilst plastic tubs and boxes are great for storage, I decided to go for this white MDF storage holder to match the aesthetic with my room.
+Ironically, I HATE clutter.
+So I knew that I just hadto do myself a favour and invest in some handy storage items.
+Plastic tubs and boxes are great for storage, however I decided to go for this white MDF storage holder to act as a practical storage frame – much prettier than some plastic boxes too!
 I decided to fill mine with books, everyday items such as deodorant, makeup brushes and the bottom shelf, a scarf.
-However, this piece would be IDEAL for bathroom storage, such as shower gels, shampoo and flannels.
+This piece would also be ideal for bathroom storage, giving your bathroom grooming products and flannel a proper home, rather than the side of the bathtub.

 Pillows – £7 (each)

-I think it should be a well-known fact that a bed makes the bedroom.
-Ironically, this only tends to have the effect when you actually make your bed.
-Just like a living room, where your sofas and TV are the main features of the room, a bedroom’s main feature is your bed… funnily enough(!).
-You may think that a bed isn’t worth looking after when its main purpose is for sleeping in, but trust me, a nicely made bed transforms your room.
-Whilst you would hope you spend most your day at your desk studying, it could be a realistic fact that some of your revision (and “just one short episode” procrastination) happens in your bed.
-So, what better company for your bed than cushions!
-I fell in love with these in the middle of the store due to their softness and fluffiness.
+A bed makes the bedroom.
+Sounds obvious, but keep this in mind when your bed isn’t made and your room feels like a mess.
+Whilst you would hope you spend most your day at your desk studying, some of your revision (and just “one” episode of Friends) could end up back in the comfort of your duvet.
+So, what better company for your bed than cushions?
+I fell in love with these pillows from Wilko, due to their irresistible fluffiness.
 As if I needed any more excuses to not want to get out of bed in the morning!

 Artificial Plant – £6

 Okay, so I have tried real plants and I’m going to be honest… that didn’t work out too well.
 Deciding to introduce some bright, fresh, natural colours and textures, I decided to result to an artificial plant.
 Not only does this give an illusion of real-life nature, it doesn’t come with the responsibility of having to look after and water the plant in order to keep it alive.
-The trick when buying fake plants is to buy something with thin stems or flowers in order to deceive authenticity.
-Buying fake plants with huge leaves and thick stalks tend to make the plastic-y details much more obvious.
-I stumbled across this artificial plant and knew it would fit perfectly!
+Something to consider when buying fake plants: look for a plant with thin stems or flowers to maximise its look of authenticity.

 Candle – £4.50